ARTridon/dZENcode-test-task/README.md

 1. cp .env.example .env
 2. docker-compose up -d

-# if you have problems with the docker
+# If you have problems with the docker
 1. cp .env.example .env
 2. npm i
 3. npm run dev